Ruffy Biazon: Performance

-The congressman is an active participant in committee hearings and plenary sessions in the House of Representatives.
+Biazon is an active participant in committee hearings and plenary sessions in the House of Representatives.
 Aside from delivering speeches on significant national issues, he frequently engages other members of the House in debates and interpellation.

 He successfully sponsored and defended the budgets of the Department of Defense in the last two years, the Department of Agrarian Reform and the Metro Manila Development Authority in the previous year, which were all highly controversial due to issues concerning the agencies and invited the interest of dozens of legislators.
 Congressman Biazon stood continuously for four hours on the plenary floor asking questions from fellow congressmen who took turns taking to task one of the departments.
-In his trademark cool and composed manner, Ruffy successfully defended the sponsored budgets, not once buckling under the pressure.
+In his trademark cool and composed manner, Biazon successfully defended the sponsored budgets, not once buckling under the pressure.

-In his district, Ruffy embarked on an ambitious yet realistic program when he first assumed office in 2001—the modernization of Muntinlupa's public school system by introducing the Computer Training for Educators and Resources for Students Program (Compu.T.E.R.S.
+In his district, Biazon embarked on an ambitious yet realistic program when he first assumed office in 2001—the modernization of Muntinlupa's public school system by introducing the Computer Training for Educators and Resources for Students Program (Compu.T.E.R.S.
 Program).